doctea/usb_midi_clocker/README.md

   - But I am now using one of these instead: https://coolcomponents.co.uk/products/level-shifter-8-channel-txs01018e?_pos=1&_sid=b1dce7a8e&_ss=r (see 'Suggested wiring', these need extra resistors in the output path to work properly!)
 - For CV input: Pimoroni +/- 24v 1015 module https://shop.pimoroni.com/products/ads1015-adc-breakout?variant=27859155026003 and [parameters](https://github.com/doctea/parameters) library
 - Note: as of 2022-04-25, needs patched version of the usbhost_t36 library from here https://github.com/doctea/USBHost_t36 due to https://github.com/PaulStoffregen/USBHost_t36/issues/86
+  - on 2022-11-02, I recommend you use the maybe_fixed_4 branch as this seems like it might be more stable..?

 ## Suggested wiring